pigeonflight/Ploa/README.md

   <img src="https://raw.githubusercontent.com/pigeonflight/Ploa/main/public/PloaCircle.svg" alt="Ploa Logo" width="176" height="176">
 </div>

-# Ploa - Plone REST API GUI
+# Ploa - Your Plone Desktop Companion

-A Rust-based GUI application for interacting with Plone REST API sites, similar to ploneapi-shell but with a graphical interface.
+A native desktop application that makes managing Plone sites faster and easier.
+Connect to your Plone site, browse content, manage tags, and edit blocks—all from a dedicated app that stays logged in and remembers your preferences.

 ## Features

-- Interactive GUI for exploring Plone sites
-- Navigate content hierarchy
-- Manage tags and metadata
-- Manipulate Plone 6 blocks
-- Native macOS application with DMG packaging
+- **Quick Access:** Instantly connect to your Plone site without browser clutter.
+- **Remember Last Site:** Automatically reconnects to where you left off.
+- **Fast Content Browsing:** Navigate folders and view item details quickly.
+- **Tag Cleanup:** Find and merge duplicate tags across your site.
+- **Visual Block Editing:** Drag-and-drop block management.
+- **Native Experience:** Fast, responsive, and built for macOS.

 ## Development